Rajendra Shukla (politician)

-Rajendra Shukla (born 3 August 1964) is an Indian politician of the Bharatiya Janata Party who is 5th & currently Deputy Chief Minister of Madhya Pradesh alongside with Jagadish Devda under Mohan Yadav since 2022.
+Rajendra Shukla (born 3 August 1964) is an Indian politician of the Bharatiya Janata Party who is 5th & currently Deputy Chief Minister of Madhya Pradesh along with Jagadish Devda under Mohan Yadav since 2022.
 He is Member of the Legislative Assembly from Rewa constituency of Madhya Pradesh.
-He is son of Late Shri Bhaiyalal Shukla, renowned civil contractor of Baghelkhand Region.
+He is son of Late Shri Bhaiyalal Shukla,a renowned civil contractor of Baghelkhand Region.
 He is a Cabinet Minister in Government of Madhya Pradesh.

 Personal

 Rajendra Shukla one of the eminent politicians Of Madhya Pradesh was born on 3 August 1964 in Rewa.
 His father Bhaiyalal Shukla was a contractor and social worker.
 He studied at Government school and holds bachelor degree in Civil Engineering from Government Engineering College Rewa.
 With leadership qualities blooming in his young age only, he became the president of Government Engineering College Student Union in 1986.

 Political career

 He was president of Government Engineering College Student Union in 1986.
 He made his way into politics through Congress and was the Treasurer of MP Youth Congress.
 Later he moved to Bhartiya Janta Party and joined electoral politics contesting 1998 assembly election, which he lost to INC candidate Pushparaj Singh by a close margin of 1394 votes.
 He got elected to assembly for the first time in 2003, defeating incumbent Pushparaj Singh.

 He repeated his victory again in 2008 and 2013 Madhya Pradesh assembly election.
 In his tenure as an MLA, he served under different ministries including forestry, biodiversity/biotechnology, mineral resources and law and legislative affairs.
 He also took charge as a cabinet minister in 2023 under Shivaraj Singh Chauhan Government.

 In 2018 in spite of anti-incumbency against him, he won against INC candidate Abhay Mishra by a margin of 18,089 votes.
 He took oath as a cabinet minister just before assembly election 2023 under Shivraj Singh Chouhan Government on August 26, 2023.